Book a meeting with TeqBlaze team at DMEXCO!More

 • and B2C/B2B retailers — those who resell the original product or service under the new brand.

 Understanding the difference between private labels and white-label is of great importance for market newcomers.
 Therefore, this article was prepared specifically for beginners in retail.
+It presents the essentials of the two models, offering their detailed comparison, overview of pros and cons, and successful real-world examples.
 If you are already experienced in marketing wars, we invite you to explore the TeqBlaze white-label ad solutions right away.

 What is a white-label or a white-label product?